In this article, we are going to learn about a powerful command-line tool to sync files and directories to and from different cloud storage providers.

 We will walk you through all of them in this article.

-Install rclone the official package from Ubuntu repositories (for Ubuntu 18.04 and up).
+Install rclone the official package from Ubuntu repositories (for Ubuntu 18.04 onwards).

 Since Ubuntu 18.04 Bionic Beaver, rclone has become mature enough to become a part of the official repositories.
 To most users, this is the best way as you will have the most stable, well-tested version of rclone on your system.